EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * __Date added.
 Developer name.
 Short description.
 Desired resolution.__

+* 2018-07-17.
+Andrew.
+How to schedule Stan core software meetings and Stan-adjacent research meetings?

 ### Open Discussion Topics

 _Any topics that do not need to be addressed in the short term,